Korean reunification: Soviet Union and Russia

-As relations between North Korea and the Soviet Union warmed, the latter returned to warm public support for Kim Il-Sung's peaceful reunification proposals.
+As relations between North Korea and the Soviet Union warmed, the latter returned to warm public support for Kim Il Sung's peaceful reunification proposals.
 Soviet attention in Northeast Asia gradually began to focus on a new plan for "collective security in Asia" first proposed in an Izvestia editorial in May 1969 and mentioned specifically by Soviet general secretary Leonid Brezhnev in his address to the International Conference of Communist and Workers' Parties in Moscow the following month:

 United States

-The United States officially supports Korean reunification under a democratic government.
+The United States officially supports Korean reunification under a democratic government, but questions still remain as to the continued relevance of US military presence on the peninsula.
 Mike Mansfield proposed that Korea be neutralized under a great-power agreement, accompanied by the withdrawal of all foreign troops and the discontinuation of security treaties with the great power guarantors of the North and South.

 In the 1990s, despite issues surrounding the controversial US-South Korean joint Team Spirit military exercises, the Clinton administration still managed to help turn around the situation regarding peace with North Korea through Jimmy Carter's support.
 It promised light water reactors in exchange for the availability of North Korea for inspection of its facilities and other concessions.
 North Korea reacted positively, despite blaming the United States as the original aggressor in the Korean War.
 There were attempts to normalize relations with Japan as well as the United States with South Korean President Kim Dae-jung in open support.
 North Korea actually favored the United States military's position on the front lines because it helped prevent an outbreak of war.
 Eventually, aid and oil were supplied, and even cooperation with South Korean business firms.
 However, one of the remaining fears was North Korea, with their necessary uranium deposits, having the potential to achieve a high level of nuclear technology.

 Former US Secretary of State Henry Kissinger, another supporter of Korean unification, proposed a six-party conference to find a way out of the Korean dilemma, composed of the two Koreas and four connected powers (the United States, the Soviet Union, China, and Japan).
 North Korea denounced the "four plus two" scenario, as it was also known, by claiming Korea would be at the mercy of the great powers and insinuated the reestablishment of Japanese power in Korea.
 However, North Korea ultimately lacked confidence in getting simultaneous help from China and the Soviet Union.